marceloatorres/Examen-MercadoLibre/README.md

 # Test-MercadoLibre

-ApiGeoMeli is an application to get country information from ip address.<br>
+ApiGeoMeli is an application to get country information from ip address.
 To use, dewonload this repository and excecute in bash console: `./start.sh`<br>

-Is necesary you have Maven installed. <br>
+*Is necesary you have Maven installed.

-Open browser and go to http://localhost:8080 .<br><br>
+Open browser, go to http://localhost:8080 and enjoy it.<br>

 If you want use as ApiRest for data json only:<br>
 Method to use: POST<br><br>